Episode 11 – Starting the Claim Process with your Distributor.

 Having the correct tools to take the above readings can be the difference between coming up with a resolution in a couple of days verses a couple of months.
 With the collective experience of your company and providing this information during a conversation with your rep, you may be able to ascertain what may be going on and come up with a quick resolution to the concern.

-After the initial conversations with your rep, they may find the information to be insufficient and may find it best to look at the floor in person.
-Here in lies the main reason for this article; what to expect from that onsite visit.
+After the initial conversation with your rep and the above mentioned information has been provided, they may find it insufficient and decide to look at the floor in person.
+Here in lies the second reason for this article; what to expect from an onsite visit from your distributor representative.
 In most cases, the distributor rep is the local representation and an extension of the manufacturer, visiting the jobsite on their behalf.
 During this visit, while understanding the concern and gathering information from the floor owner, additional jobsite readings and observations are taken.

 This is typically an information gathering, jobsite evaluation.
 Looking at overall product specs, acclimation procedures, environmental conditions before, during and after the installation, installation dates and verifying whether the manufacturers installation guidelines were followed.
 During this visit is not where the cause or repair of the concern is given.
 No invasive inspection of the flooring will happen at this time.